This post may contain affiliate links. You can read my full disclosure here.

 Have an accountability buddy

 When you make a New Year’s resolution, don’t hide it.
 Tell someone (at least one person) who you know will encourage you along the way.
-When you want to give up or it seems you have pushed your resolution to the back of your mind, they will remind you of it, tell you to get back with it, and hopefully you’ll be able to do the same for them.
+When you want to give up or it seems you have pushed your resolution to the back of your mind, they will remind you of it, tell you to get back to it, and hopefully you’ll be able to do the same for them.

 Make sure your accountability buddy is someone that will not be afraid to push you to keep going when you want to give up.